livenlearnaday/AddDeleteTextFromList/README.md

 # AddDeleteTextFromList

-A very simple android application with a single activity that a user can add text(s) to a list and select the text(S) and delete it/them.
+A very simple android application with a single activity that a user can add text(s) to a list and select the text item(s) to delete.

 ### App architecture